 I can’t remember a time that seeing the Christmas lights in London wasn’t on my bucket list.
 Even though I technically didn’t spend the actual day of Christmas in London, it certainly felt like it because I arrived at the perfect time.
 In America the 3rd week of November signals the beginning of Thanksgiving prep.
 In England, where they obviously don’t celebrate Thanksgiving, it signals the beginning of Christmas prep.

-I have a separate post that covers my entire week in London, found here.
+I have a separate post that covers my entire week there.
 This post will be primarily dedicated to the joy that is Christmas!

 Check Out Winter Wonderland –